tapis-project/paas/README.md

 make add-tenants
 ```

-Speaking of whcih, to take down current containers and postgres volume:
+Speaking of which, to take down current containers and postgres volume:
 ```
 make down-volumes
 ```